What is group therapy?

 How do I get into a group?

 In order to participate in a group, you need to meet with a counselor at CCPH to assess whether or not group counseling is the best treatment for you.
 The clinician will then refer you to the group leader(s), who will give you specific information about their group and together you will explore if it is a good fit for you.
-If you want information about the group program as a whole, you can ask to speak with the group coordinator who can answer any questions you might have about all of your options for participating in groups at UMass.
+If you want information about the group program as a whole, you can ask to speak with the group coordinator, Dr. Julia Moss at 413-545-2337.
+She can answer your questions and discuss your options for participating in groups at UMass.